Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Event selection

 The candidate primary muon is identified using a Boosted Decision Tree (BDT) developed in a previous analysis, called MuonID~\cite{NOvA:2021eqi}.
 Candidate tracks are required to satisfy MuonID~$\geq 0.27$.
 (This threshold has been re-optimized for muon–antineutrino interactions compared with 0.24 from Ref.~\cite{NOvA:2021eqi}).
 In addition to the MuonID requirement, the muon selection limits the reconstructed muon momentum and angle: $0.5 < p_\mu \leq 2.5$~GeV/c and $\theta_\mu < 60^\circ$ (as mentioned in Sec.~\ref{sec:introduction}).

 After identifying the muon candidate, and associating it with a reconstructed prong (called the ``muon prong''), the remaining prongs are examined to select electromagnetic-like (EM-like) candidates used in the reconstruction of the $\pi^0$.
 Events must contain a total of at least three reconstructed prongs (prong multiplicity cut): one identified as a muon candidate and two EM-like prongs, consistent with photons from $\pi^0\rightarrow\gamma\gamma$, which are used to reconstruct the $\pi^0$.
 We employ a convolutional neural network (CNN) trained on simulated samples of individual particles ($\gamma$, electron, $\pi^\pm$, and proton) propagating in the NOvA Near Detector.
 The training uses uniformly distributed kinetic energies and angles spanning the phase space of final-state particles produced in antineutrino interactions.
 Only fully contained prongs with more than four hits are included in the training samples.
 A binary classifier is constructed to distinguish EM-like ($\gamma$ or $e$) prongs from non-EM-like ($p$, $\pi^\pm$) prongs.
 Figure~\ref{fig:EMscores} shows the CNN output ``EMscore'' for the leading (highest EMscore) and subleading (second-highest EMscore) prongs in events passing preselection, muon selection, prong multiplicity, and minimum prong hit count requirements.
+The black points represent the data, while the dashed gray line shows the total Monte Carlo (MC) prediction.
 In Fig.~\ref{fig:EMscores}, events with at least one $\pi^0$ (CCN$\pi^0$) include the signal category, while the remaining curves include events without a $\pi^0$ (CC0${\pi^0}$), NC events, and Other (discussed in detail below).